Thomas is past Chair of Infrastructure Working Group within the TCG Consortium and Author/Editor of TCG Infrastructure Architecture spec.

 Throughout his 17 year career in the computer and IP network security industry Thomas has primarily been engaged in advanced technologies and engineering.
 This includes 5 years as Principal Scientist and Director within the CTO Office of VeriSign, and several years in Bay Networks (Nortel) and NTT/ATR in Japan.

 His area of interest includes network security, cryptography, multicast security, PKI, wireless security, digital rights management and trusted computing.
-Over the years Thomas has published over fifty technical papers in journals and conferences, and three books on security.
+Over the years Thomas has published over 50 technical papers in journals and conferences, and 3 books on security.
 Thomas holds 19 patents covering various security and networking technologies.